This review is for the Muck Woody Max Cold Weather Hunting Boots

 Nothing new on this concept.
-A sturdy well built boot designed to keep your feet dry and warm in the harshest of elements all while maintaining comfort and “scent free”.
+A sturdy well-built boot designed to keep your feet dry and warm in the harshest of elements all while maintaining comfort and “scent free”.

 Design of Product: 9/10

 The design is wonderful.
 The exterior appearance is a classic design that really can’t be changed.
 For what these boots are designed for, they are limited on what can be done.
 But, for an extreme cold weather boot, I was very pleased with the design.
-They were lighter weight then I was expecting and still as or more comfortable to walk in then most light weight boots of this style.
+They were lighter weight than I was expecting and still as or more comfortable to walk in then most light weight boots of this style.
 The tread pattern works very well also.
 In the times I have used these boots so far, the terrain has been muddy, slippery, snow, ice, wet and everything in between.
 Climbing steep hills and tree stands were done easily.

 Quality and Durability: 9/10

-As described previously, these are a harsh weather boot designed to be used in the cold weather.
+As described before, these are a harsh weather boot designed to be used in the cold weather.
 That being said, if your going out for a long walk, your feet will get very warm.
 Also being a cold weather boot, they are bigger and thicker than normal which takes away from flexibility in the boot.
 You get used to it pretty quick and don’t notice it.

 Size and Comfort: 8/10

 For what they are, an extreme cold weather boot, size is normal and comfort walking and sitting makes up for it.
-Like I just mentioned about how they are big winter boots, they are still a lot more comfortable then most other boots with similar claims.
+Like I just mentioned about how they are big winter boots, they are still a lot more comfortable than most other boots with similar claims.

 Does it Work: 8/10